 Playland’s most iconic attraction is The Dragon Coaster, a wooden roller coaster that opened in 1929.
 The coaster has approximately 3,400 feet of track, with a tunnel that looks like the body of a dragon and an opening that resembles a dragon’s mouth.
 The dragon has eyes that light up, and it blows steam from its nostrils.
 Today, The Dragon Coaster is one of only 100 wooden roller coasters still in operation in the United States.

 Another must-see attraction is the Grand Carousel, a 1915 Mangels-Carmel carousel that has a rare band organ inside of it.
 It was originally located in New Haven, Connecticut, and was moved to Playland when the park opened in 1927.
 The carousel’s horses feature beautifully painted, hand-carved designs.
 More unique traits of the Derby Racer include inlaid gemstones.

 If you’re visiting Rye Playland this summer, be sure to check the fireworks schedule and watch the beautiful display of colors and sound!
 Every Friday at 9:15 PM beginning July 1st, the park offers spectacular fireworks shows that are choreographed to music.
 There is also a special holiday display on July 3rd & 4th, and the final show of the season takes place on September 2nd.

 3. Exciting Entertainment

-Rye Playland also features entertainment performances on its main stage, located on the north side of the park.
-Guests can enjoy everything from circus acts and magicians to dance shows and musicals, as well as a variety of strolling entertainment like kids dance and singing shows, costumed characters, and drum acts that occur multiple times a day.
+Playland Park also features entertainment performances on its main stage, located on the north side of the park.
+Guests can enjoy everything from circus acts and magicians to dance shows and musicals.
+Strolling entertainment like kids dance and singing shows, costumed characters, and drum acts occur several times a day.
 Every summer, music lovers can enjoy a free concert series with performances that are usually on Thursday and Friday nights in July and August.

 Come Home to the Stanton House Inn!